Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

-**July 2, 2020**
+__July 7, 2020__
+Well this week at work has been crazy with the amount of reports that I've had **July 2, 2020**
 Today has been a good day, I got some thing I wanted to do done and did some gaming on the xbox.
 Christy and I had Chinese food from China Bell our normal